akc42/html-editor/README.md

 This method takes two arguments:

 -   **key**: The key to handle, including any modifiers in alphabetical order. e.g. `"Alt-Ctrl-Meta-Shift-Enter"`
 -   **fn**: The function to be called when this key is pressed, or `null` if removing a key handler.
-The function will be passed three arguments when called:
+The function will be passed two arguments when called:
-    -   **self**: A reference to the Squire instance.
     -   **event**: The key event object.
     -   **range**: A Range object representing the current selection.
+    -   The `this` value of this function will be the editor.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### focus